develodesign/builderio-cloudflare-worker/README.md

-# Builder.io Cloudflare Webworker
+# Builder.io and Cloudflare Worker Intergration
-A Cloudflare Web Worker for easily integrating the Builder.io CMS system into a any website by replacing a string token {{builderio}} in the response..
+A Cloudflare Worker for easily integrating the Builder.io CMS system into a any website by replacing a string token {{builderio}} in the response..

 A Fetch to the matching builderIO page content is made and the combined response is then returned to the user.